KaSaNaa/Java/README.md

 ## What is OOP?
 -Writing programs to represent real world entities.
-eg: C cannot represent real world objects.
+- Eg: C cannot represent real world objects.
 It only supports to represent behaviours/tasks. (can only write functions)
-        -Java
-        -Python
-        -C#
-        -C++
-        -Kotlin
+    1. Java
+    2. Python
+    3. Kotlin
+    4. C#
+    5. C++

 - once the installation is done, there will be 2 folders inside the Java Folder.
-        JDK--> Java Development Kit (contains development and Debugging Tools) JRE--> Java Runtime Environment (provides the environment for the application to run. contains Java Virtual Machine, which supports to run the application)
+    - JDK 🔜 Java Development Kit (contains development and Debugging Tools)
+    - JRE 🔜 Java Runtime Environment (provides the environment for the application to run. contains Java Virtual Machine, which supports to run the application)

 ## JAVA
 - Intructions/codes are written on notepad